zeek/zeek-docs/frameworks/broker.rst

 The :zeek:attr:`&backend` attribute create a master data store on the manager and a clone data store on all other node on the cluster.
-This in essence means that the table exists twice in each Zeek process: one copy of the table is contained in a broker data store (either a master or a clone depending on the node).
-The broker data store distributes the data across the cluster - and, depending on the backend, might also make the data persistent.
+This in essence means that the table exists twice in each Zeek process: one copy of the table is contained in a Broker data store (either a master or a clone depending on the node).
+The Broker data store distributes the data across the cluster - and, depending on the backend, might also make the data persistent.

-Since broker data stores are only accessible via asynchronous operations, and accessing them might not always be immediate, a second copy of the table, which is immediately accessible, is held inside the Zeek core.
+Since Broker data stores are only accessible via asynchronous operations, and accessing them might not always be immediate, a second copy of the table, which is immediately accessible, is held inside the Zeek core.
 This is the copy that you see and interact with on the Zeek side.